 How do marine mammals use or make sound when feeding?

 Marine mammals use sound in a variety of ways while feeding.
 One well-known example is echolocation, in which animals produce short pulses of sounds that are reflected back when they strike an object.
 Animals can use information in the returning echo to learn about their environment, such as the distance to potential prey items.
 The farther away the object is, the longer it takes for the echo to return.
 However, both low and high frequency sounds have been associated with specific feeding behaviors.
 Toothed whales, including beluga whales, sperm whales, dolphins, and porpoises are known to echolocate.

 As an echolocating animal gets closer to its targeted prey item, the rate at which it produces clicks gets faster and faster.
 A series of echolocation clicks is called a click train.
 As the interval between the clicks gets shorter leading up to a capture attempt of a prey item, the click train starts to sound like a buzz.

 The returning echoes sound different than the original click produced by the animal.
 The differences between the sound of the original click and the returning echo provide the echolocating animal with information about the size, shape, orientation, direction, speed, and even composition of the object.
-Dolphins have an amazing ability to detect and identify a target the size of a golf ball at a distance of 100 meters (more than the length of a football field).
+Dolphins have an amazing ability to detect and identify a target the size of a golf ball at a distance of 100 meters (more than the length of a soccer field).
 The beam of the echolocation clicks is also very directional and can be controlled with a slight turn of the animal’s head.